Minicomputer-Software/Zenith-SDK/README.md

 This repository holds the code for the Zenith Engine 2025 SDK for non-commercial purpose use, for commercial purposes (such as publishing your game using this engine) please contact us: minicomputersoftware@gmail.com

 ## How to build
-To compile/build this SDK, use the provided compile.sh script for Linux, if you're on Windows however, use WSL or modify the script to be a batch script using MinGW.
+To compile/build this SDK, use the provided Makefile.